christophe-gouel/gams-style-guide/README.md

 ## Tests ##

-Unlike many other programming languages, GAMS (General Algebraic Modeling System) programs tend to be less conducive to unit testing because models are typically intricate and can't be easily decomposed into smaller, testable units.
+Unlike many other programming languages, GAMS programs tend to be less conducive to unit testing because models are typically intricate and can't be easily decomposed into smaller, testable units.
 Despite this challenge, testing parts of the model—especially those related to calibration and certain model properties—is both feasible and crucial.

 ### Essential tests for GAMS models ###

 To ensure the reliability and accuracy of GAMS models, consider implementing the following tests:

-- **Summation Check**: Ensure that all shares add up to 1.
+- **Summation check**: Ensure that all shares add up to 1.
-- **Equilibrium Confirmation**:
+- **Equilibrium confirmation**:
   - For models calibrated against an equilibrium, check that this equilibrium condition is satisfied.
-- **General Equilibrium Model Tests**:
+- **General equilibrium model tests**:
-  - Verify **Walras' Law**, which states that the value of excess demand must be zero in an economy.
+  - Verify **Walras' law**, which states that the value of excess demand must be zero in an economy.
+For this, verify that the equation that is drop from the model still holds after a shock.
-  - Test for **Homogeneity of Degree Zero in Prices** to confirm that a change in the numeraire does not affect real variables.
+  - Test for **homogeneity of degree zero in prices** to confirm that a change in the numeraire does not affect real variables by changing the value of the numeraire.
-  - Assess **Real Homogeneity** as applicable, which pertains to the model's behavior when all factors are scaled up by the same proportion: this change should not lead to any change in relative prices in the absence of fixed costs and non-homothetic demand functions.
+  - Assess **real homogeneity** as applicable, which pertains to the model's behavior when all factors are scaled up by the same proportion: this change should not lead to any change in relative prices in the absence of fixed costs and non-homothetic demand functions.

 ### Automating tests with continuous integration ###